Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Introduction

 \section{Introduction}

-In an incomplete information game, multiple players compete to maximize their individual payoffs that depend on the action of the player, other players' actions and on the realization of an unknown state.
-Incomplete information games are used to model power allocation of users in wireless networks with unknown channel gains \cite{altman2003s,huang2011cognitive,bacci2011pre,bacci2015game}, traffic flow in communication or transportation networks \cite{phan2012congestion,brown2017studies,wu2021value}, oligopoly price competition \cite{vives2010information,molavi2016learning}, consumer behavior in a demand response management scheme \cite{eksin2015demand,eksin2016demand}, coordination of autonomous teams \cite{eksin2013learning,eksin2014bayesian}, and currency attacks of investors \cite{vives2005complementarities,morris2002social}.
-The information design problem refers to the determination of the information fidelity of the signals given to the players so that the induced actions of players maximize a system level objective.
-In this problem, we can envision the existence of an information designer that can provide the ``best'' information about the payoff-relevant unknown states to the players according to its objective.
-As per the above examples, the information designer can represent an entity such as a system designer overseeing the spectrum allocation, a market-maker, an independent system operator in the power grid, system designer, or the federal reserve.
-Depending on the context, the information designer may have different objectives such as maximizing social welfare, inducing consensus between players' actions, or reducing the likelihood that players take a certain (undesired) action.
-In the absence of a literal information designer, the information design problem can be used to analyze the extent to which extra information to the players can influence the actions of players and affect a system level objective \cite{bergemann2016bayes,Bergemann2019}.
+Information design refers to the determination of the information fidelity of the signals given to the players in an incomplete information game, so that the induced actions of players maximize a system level objective \cite{Bergemann2019}.
+In an incomplete information game, players compete to maximize their individual payoffs that depend on the action of the player, other players' actions and an unknown state.
+Incomplete information games are used to model power allocation of users in wireless networks with unknown channel gains \cite{bacci2015game}, traffic flow in communication or transportation networks \cite{wu2021value}, consumer behavior in smart grids \cite{eksin2015demand}, coordination of autonomous teams \cite{eksin2014bayesian}, and currency attacks of investors \cite{morris2002social}.
+In such scenarios, we envision the existence of an information designer that can provide the ``best'' information about the payoff-relevant states to the players according to its objective (see Fig. \ref{inf_design_diagram}).
+As per the above examples, the information designer can represent an entity such as a system designer overseeing the spectrum allocation/traffic, a market-maker, an independent system operator in the power grid, or the federal reserve \cite{tavafoghi2017informational,sekar2019uncertainty,wu2021value}.
+Recently, information design is used in robust sensor design \cite{sayin_basar_2021}, and modeling deception/privacy \cite{sayin_basar_2022}.
+In addition, information design framework is used to identify key/central players in social networks with respect to the goals of the system designer \cite{candogan2020social}, to maximize the utility of the insured agents in a competitive insurance market \cite{garcia2021information}, and to design public health warning policies against recurrent risks \cite{alizamir2020healthcare}.
+In an effort to obtain analytical solutions, and thus insights about the effects of the information design on the system, current approaches make structural assumptions about the state/action space, the system designer's objective, and the game payoffs---see \cite{candogan2020information} for a detailed discussion.